Cedar Lake LRT Regional Trail

 Interactive Map of Cedar Lake LRT Regional Trail

-Trail Closed for SW Light Rail Transit Construction
+Trail Closed for Light Rail Construction

 A detour is in place that utilizes the North Cedar Lake Regional Trail and the local bicycle network to connect users to the Midtown Greenway.
 There is a detour around impacted areas in Minneapolis as well.
 View detailed closure/detour maps for the whole route.